 Funding for MSIs is channeled through numerous federal agencies, and several of these funding sources are available to MSIs through grant programs authorized under the Higher Education Act of 1965, as amended (HEA; P.L.
 89-329).

-UCF’s HSI Unit in the Ginsburg Center for Inclusion and Community Engagement partners with UCF’s Office of Research and UCF Libraries to help faculty and staff identify HSI/MSI federal funding opportunities and develop competitive proposals.
+UCF’s Office for Hispanic Serving Institution Initiatives partners with UCF’s Office of Research and UCF Libraries to help faculty and staff identify HSI/MSI federal funding opportunities and develop competitive proposals.